MatHermann/dohone-sdk-js/README.md

             // handle request error here
         }
         if (dohoneRes.isSuccess) {
-            // everything is OK, do what you want
+            // everything is OK, do what you want with data }
-        }
         else {
             // unrecognized transaction, you can ignore the request or do something else